Bhushan1024/Magical-Arena/README.md

 A simple turn-based magical arena game, implemented in Java, where two players engage in a battle using dice rolls to determine attack and defense outcomes.
 The game ends when one player's health reaches zero.

+# Technologies Used
+Highlight the technologies and tools you used in the project:
+- Programming Language: Java 17
+- Testing Framework: JUnit 5
+- Development Environment: Eclipse/IntelliJ IDEA

 # Project Structure
 - Player: Represents each player with health, strength, and attack attributes.
 - Arena: Manages the game loop, handling attacks and defenses in a turn-based fashion.
 - Main: The entry point to start the game.
 - ArenaTest: Unit tests to verify the functionality of Player and Arena classes.

+# Features
+List the key features of your game to summarize its functionality:
+- Turn-based gameplay.
+- Real-time dice roll simulation.
+- Detailed combat logs.
+- Customizable player attributes.
+- Unit-tested with JUnit 5.

 # Game Rules
 - Each player has three main attributes: health, strength, and attack.